Grandparent-teen or tween windjammer cruises in Maine

 Recently, a story appeared on the TODAY Show explaining how Generation Z is bucking the trend and going “social-free”.
 Realizing for themselves how the “scroll generation” is impacted by the barrage of comparisons that social media creates between kids, many teens and younger children are self-unplugging, but certainly not all.
 From the recent news of data breaches to hash-tag motivated deletions of social media, plenty of people are turning to a less-plugged-in lifestyle.
 So where do families go for disconnected destinations?
 And if grandparents are seeking the opportunity to spend some time unplugged with their teen or “tween” grandchildren, where can they go where Gen Z won’t mind trading screens for time with Gramps and Gram?
 They turn to the Maine Windjammer Association, the largest fleet of National Historic Landmark vessels in the country.
 Best of all, a Maine Windjammer vacation offers something for everyone in the family.
 From tweens to teens to Millennials, Boomers and Seniors, windjamming checks off the boxes for Gen X, Y, Z and more, and offers an adventure that all those generations will enjoy unplugged together.

 Windjamming is the ideal adventure for kids aged 10 and up.
-The eight historic schooners in the Maine Windjammer Association fleet offer everything from beachcombing to s’mores, sailing lessons, and the chance to live like a pirate but not quite so rigourous.
+The nine historic schooners in the Maine Windjammer Association fleet offer everything from beachcombing to s’mores, sailing lessons, and the chance to live like a pirate but not quite so rigorous.
 Whether they mean to or not, cell phones and video games will soon take a lower priority once the wi-fi signal disappears.
 And surprisingly, they’ll be too busy to miss it!

 Step onboard a Maine windjammer and immediately there are so many new and fun things to discover that devices soon take second fiddle.
 Once they’ve set sail, the relaxed atmosphere is filled with opportunities to help onboard.
 Setting sails, steering, polishing brass or learning to tie knots fills the time while underway.
 Best of all, kids can embark on these activities alongside their parents and grandparents, making it a family adventure and the chance to re-connect.